andrelmlins/revelt/README.md

 - 🥇 Compare these javascript technologies
 - ➕ Analyze code amount
-- 🔊 Analyze generated build size
+- 🔊 Analyze generated build size and building time
 - ⏱️ Time analysis

 ## ℹ️ How to use